 Final Note.
-I love hearing from members of the Her Power Community, like you.
+I love hearing from members of our Community, like you.
 Please let me know if these templates are helpful to you and what other types of templates or resources would help your business succeed.

 #weallwin,

 Michelle Y. Talbert